classicvalues/com.unity.cv.datasetvisualizer/README.md

 cd com.unity.cv.datasetvisualizer/Unity_CV_DatasetVisualizer
 pip install -e .
 ```
 > :information_source: On Windows, if you get an error about the system not being able to create a process when running the install command, make sure you have the latest version of Conda installed.
 Then create a new environment with a new name, and try the install command again.
+If the error persists, try leaving the Conda virtual environment using `conda deactivate` and running the command outside of any virtual environment.

 > :information_source: If you receive an error saying the unity-dataset-visualizer' distribution was not found, try closing your command line window, opening it again and activating the `dv_env` environment, and running the `datasetvisualizer` command again.